top of page

 An Opportunity to Learn Together

-The Rozsa Foundation has partnered with the University of Calgary's Haskayne School of Business Executive Education in providing this professional development program for arts managers & leaders to help ensure Alberta’s vibrant arts and culture sector continues to enrich us all.
+The Rozsa Foundation has partnered with the University of Calgary's Haskayne School of Business Executive & Professional Development in providing this professional development program for arts managers & leaders to help ensure Alberta’s vibrant arts and culture sector continues to enrich us all.

-Intersections sessions are electives for the Foundations of Arts Leadership program that are also open to our other training cohort along with arts professionals in the community.
-Intersections are four-hour in-person training opportunities that offer a chance for arts leaders at varying stages of their career from across the sector to learn together.
+Intersections sessions are sessions within Foundations of Arts Leadership that are also open to our other training cohort along with arts professionals in the community.
+Intersections are four-hour training opportunities that offer a chance for arts leaders at varying stages of their career from across the sector to learn together.
 By opening Intersections to both our training participants and the greater arts leadership community, our hope is to foster collaborative learning, problem solving, and knowledge exchange.

 PROGRAM SCHEDULE

-• October 29: Intersections 1 – Financial Literacy
+• October 21: Intersections 1 – Financial Literacy (online)

-• November 26: Intersections 2 – Revenue Strategies
+• November 18: Intersections 2 – Revenue Strategies (cSPACE)

-• January 21: Intersections 3 – Boards & Governance
+• February 3: Intersections 3 – Boards & Governance (U of C)

 COURSE DESCRIPTIONS & LEARNING OUTCOMES